yanmxa/genpilot/sample/runbooks/cluster-unknown.md

 If they all exists, check the status of the klusterlet

-(2) check the status of klusterlet on the managed cluster
+(2) check the status of klusterlet resource on the managed cluster

 ```bash
 oc get klusterlet klusterlet --context <managed-cluster-context>  -oyaml